boxorange/BioIE-LLM/README.md

 ## Reproduction
-To reproduce the results of the experiments, use the bash script [run.sh](scripts/run.sh).
-You need to change model/data paths accordingly.
+- To reproduce the results of the experiments, use the bash script [run.sh](scripts/run.sh).
+- You need to change model/data paths accordingly.
-The experiments were conducted on 4×NVIDIA A100 80GB GPUs.
-Note different number of GPUs and batch size can produce slightly different results.
+- The experiments were conducted on 4×NVIDIA A100 80GB GPUs.
+> **Note**: Different number of GPUs and batch size can produce slightly different results.

 ## STRING DB PPI Task (Generative Question)